tinymce/tinymce-docs/migration-from-4x.md

 ### Custom toolbar buttons

-The methods for adding [Custom Toolbar]({{site.baseurl}}/ui-components/toolbarbuttons/#howtocreatecustomtoolbarbuttons) buttons have changed significantly between TinyMCE 4.x and TinyMCE 5.0.
+The methods for adding [Custom toolbar buttons]({{site.baseurl}}/ui-components/toolbarbuttons/#howtocreatecustomtoolbarbuttons) have changed significantly between TinyMCE 4.x and TinyMCE 5.0.
 The methods have been moved from `editor.*` to `editor.ui.registry.*` Toolbar button types have changed from -  basic, split, listbox, and menu,  to -  basic, toggle, split, and menu.
 Explicit methods have been added for creating each type of toolbar button.

 #### Changed methods